ADGEfficiency/adgefficiency.github.io/PITCHME.md

 ---

-the environment model problem / oppourtunity
+current performance (show the image of the really smooth learning - don't think this is good (looks like rollout memorization)

 ---

 synthetic data - aka poor mans GANS

+---

+---

+the environment model problem / oppourtunity

 ---